16 Life-Changing Slow Living Tips (You Can Start Today)

 It means using technology for a specific purpose – and not just downloading the latest apps because you don’t want to miss out.

 It means cutting out tasks that don’t move you towards a bigger purpose.
-And it means enriching hobbies and free time well spent.

-5. Knowing that faster isn’t always better
+7. Know that faster isn’t always better

 But faster isn’t always better.
 And whether we like it or not, the best things in life can’t be rushed.